mikependon/RepoDB/README.md

 To contribute, please open the [issues](https://github.com/mikependon/RepoDb/issues) tab and filter the list of items with [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) label.
 Otherwise, please create a [new issue](https://github.com/mikependon/RepoDb/issues/new) for us to look-at and discuss.

-Your biggest contribution is to be active in our collaborations and to share this solution. **We really thanked you for that!**
+Your biggest contribution is to be active in our collaborations and to share this solution. **We are really thanking you for that!**

 ### Pull-request hints